 Dog birthday cake recipes fall into two categories: meaty and spongy.

-The sponge examples are more like a traditional human birthday cake, but without refined sugar.
 And usually featuring a protein-rich addition like peanut butter or extra eggs.

 We’ll take the meat ones first.